Actively Recruiting

 - History of Hepatitis B or C infection.

-- Active duty military personnel.
+- Active duty military status.

 AI-Screening